Naming components and hierarchy

 order list will appear after the items in the list.

-order array can accept a nested array in order to sort 2nd-level story kinds.
+order array can accept a nested array to sort 2nd-level story kinds.
 For example:

 Which would result in this story ordering:

-If you want certain categories to sort to the end of the list, you can insert a
+If you want specific categories to sort to the end of the list, you can insert a

 * into your